bitrix24/b24restdocs/api-reference/user/user-search.md

 - [{#T}](./user-current.md)
 - [{#T}](./user-fields.md)

-[*key_right LIKE]: USER_NAME LIKE "Text%" - this is called a right like, where the search is performed only on text that starts with the specified phrase but can have different endings - this search is significantly faster than two-way like "%text%" or left-side "%text" due to the architecture of indexed fields storage in the database.
+[*key_right LIKE]: USER_NAME LIKE "Text%" - this is called right like, where the search is performed only on text that starts with the specified phrase but can have different endings - such a search is significantly faster than two-way like "%text%" or left-side "%text" - due to the architecture of indexed field storage in the database.